Skip to main content

 Navigating Male Testosterone Replacement Therapy

 A digital rectal exam (DRE) and a Prostate-Specific Antigen (PSA) test are performed to screen for underlying prostate cancer, a condition in which TRT is contraindicated.
-A (CBC) is essential to establish a baseline hematocrit level, as testosterone can stimulate red blood cell production.
+A complete blood count (CBC) is essential to establish a baseline hematocrit level, as testosterone can stimulate red blood cell production.
 Liver function tests and a lipid panel provide a snapshot of metabolic health.

 The CBC is repeated to monitor for any excessive rise in hematocrit, a condition known as polycythemia, which could increase the risk of blood clots.
 The PSA is rechecked to establish a new baseline and monitor its velocity of change over time.

 Since testosterone can be converted into estrogen via the aromatase enzyme, we also measure estradiol levels.
-Elevated estradiol can lead to such as gynecomastia or mood changes, and its management, often with an aromatase inhibitor like Anastrozole, is a key aspect of a well-managed protocol.
+Elevated estradiol can lead to side effects such as gynecomastia or mood changes, and its management, often with an aromatase inhibitor like Anastrozole, is a key aspect of a well-managed protocol.

 A structured monitoring plan for TRT translates physiological response into actionable data for ongoing optimization and safety.